Welcome to the Carer Support Service.

 Any carer who is on the Trust Carer Register will receive a Carer ID Card.

-The Trust recognises that some carers may need training to enable them to fulfill caring responsibilities without affecting their own health and well being.
-Staff already provide a range of training as part of their role in supporting carers, for example managing medicines, swallowing, moving and handling, this can be organised at home.
-There may be additional training that Carers feel they need.
-Training can be accessed by contacting Carers Support Tel: (028) 4372 1807
+The Trust recognises that some carers may need additional information and advice to enable them to fulfil caring responsibilities without affecting their own health and well being.
+Staff already provide advice as part of their role in supporting carers, for example managing medicines, swallowing, moving and handling.
+This can be organised at home.

-• Benefits for Carers
+Benefits for Carers

 The benefit system is complex and it can be difficult to find out what help is available.

-• Young Carers
+Young Carers

 The caring role can have a huge impact on children and young people.
 They often do not know they need support or what support is available to help them in their caring role.
 The role can impact on socialising, education and enjoying activities with peers.
 It can affect self esteem and limit the ability to pursue opportunities that are available to their peers.
 The Trust is committed to providing support to people who have substantial care needs to minimise the level of caring required by young carers.